 In 1920, armed with nothing more than a straw-lined wicker basket and a horse and cart, William Dean started collecting eggs from smallholders and selling them door-to-door in and around Tring in Hertfordshire.

-While this didn’t quite turn out to be the world beater they’d hoped for, Deans’ thirst for acquisition and innovation continued; in 1988 they bought Goldenlay, followed by Dell and Hardie in 1997.
-The new millennium saw first Daylay, then Freshlay joining the group.
-Evidently, Deans was becoming the egg company to beat.
+The Deans’ had a thirst for acquisition and innovation; in 1988 they bought Goldenlay, followed by Dell and Hardie in 1997 forming the business Deans Foods.
+The new millennium saw further acquisition with Daylay, then Freshlay joining the group.

-Today, we’re a leading national organisation with many different ingredients, and we’re intensely proud of our rich and vibrant history.
+Today Noble Foods is a leading national organisation that is intensely proud of its rich and vibrant history.